joewing/q2/README.md

 I use a turn-key assembly service.
 Although numerous, all of the components are fairly standard making them cheap and widely available.

-The large number of components makes the price for assembly to vary quite a bit from company to company.
+The large number of components makes the price for assembly vary quite a bit from company to company.
 It's probably no surprise, but the cheapest I've found is JLCPCB.
 I've been satisfied with all the boards from them so far.